List of Marvel Comics characters: F: Powers and abilities of Famine

+Autumn Rolfson is a mutant with the power to rot, wither, and decay organic matter.
+She can cast fields that induce agonizing, extreme hunger pains in people and animals, physically drain the life force of targets through touch which rapidly reducing the targets to a severely emaciated state, and target agricultural centers to destroy entire food supplies instantly.

-Famine is an Omega-level mutant with the ability to control water, even able to extract it from the bodies of living beings.
+Apocalypse's son is an Omega-level mutant with the ability to control water, even able to extract it from the bodies of living beings.
 He is also very long-lived, having been alive for thousands of years.

+Reception of Famine

+Jeb Lee has been noted as an underwhelming villain.